natalie-aparecium/getting-started-with-git/readme.md

-this is getting started with Git and GitHub
+this is getting started with Git and GitHub.